 It said that Gedenidze and Abdaladze took photographs of secret documents that they accessed through their work for the state, which Kurtsikidze then sent to Moscow.

 Georgia fought a war with Russia in 2008 and has repeatedly accused Moscow of running espionage operations on its territory.

 The ministry said counter-intelligence officers found confidential information about the president’s movements, details of his meetings and plans of his administration building when the photographers’ homes were searched.

-Officials released a video recording of Gedenidze's statement to police, in which he said he had given photographs to Kurtsikidze but had done so under pressure.
+The interior ministry website posted a video recording of Gedenidze’s statement to police, in which he said he had given photographs to Kurtsikidze but had done so under pressure.

-"I realised it was something to do with special services and my suspicion was further strengthened because I knew he was sending the photographs to (his photographic agency in) Moscow," Gedenidze said in the recording.
+“I realised it was something to do with special services and my suspicion was further strengthened because I knew he was sending the photographs to (a photographic agency in) Moscow,” Gedenidze said in the recording.

 Police surveillance tapes of telephone calls between the photographers discussing payments were also released by the ministry.

 But Frankfurt-based EPA that employs Kurtsikidze and has a bureau in Moscow said it believed the authorities had misinterpreted innocent conversations about payments for photographs.